Goh Beng Kwan: Career

 After his second Provincetown Workshop, Goh held his first solo exhibition at the Ruth Sherman Gallery in New York.

 Goh returned to Singapore in 1966, holding a solo exhibition in Singapore at the National Library to acclaim.
 The works were praised for introducing fresh approaches to the Singapore art scene, with materials such as nails, tea wrapping, Chinese oracle papers, newspapers, and acupuncture diagrams incorporated into his collage-paintings.
 He began his association with the Alpha Gallery in the early 1970s, a space that brought together young Singaporean and Malaysian artists who had recently returned from overseas studies.
 Between the mid-1970s to the early 1980s, Goh would participate in group exhibitions and hold a solo exhibition at the Alpha Gallery.
 Goh became an influential artist in 70s Singapore, contributing significantly to the development of local contemporary art.

 Goh’s work received affirmation through his abstract collage The Dune (1982), which won the inaugural United Overseas Bank (UOB) Painting of the Year award in 1982.
 Goh subsequently took on painting full-time, with formal representation by the Art Forum gallery.
 In 1989, Goh was awarded the Cultural Medallion for Visual Arts, the highest state accolade recognising contributions made to the development of art in Singapore.

 In 1991, a solo exhibition by Goh entitled Journeys was held at the National Museum Art Gallery.
 The subsequent years would continue to see him participating in solo and group exhibitions, art festivals, and events in Singapore and abroad.

 In 2021, Goh's works would be featured at the National Gallery Singapore exhibition, Something New Must Turn Up: Six Singaporean Artists After 1965, with a solo section titled Nervous City that focussed on Goh's practice.
 The exhibition would feature Goh's paintings, collages, and metal assemblages.

+In celebration of his 85th year of life, Goh held a landmark solo exhibition showcasing 85 of his works at Conrad Centennial Singapore.
+This is a significant milestone as it is the artist’s first solo exhibition since 1991.